MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 ### China partner solutions

 Use the links following links to learn more about our partner solutions in Azure China regions.
-Both products are available for other regions via the Azure Marketplace as well.
+Both products are available for other regions via the Azure Marketplace.

 - [Arcvideo 当虹科技](https://aka.ms/ams-arcvideo)
 - [bopoda 博普达](https://aka.ms/ams-bopoda)